etk7pq/budget-analyzer/README.md

 ### Course Concept(s)

-This project integrates multiple concepts from the course modules:

-- **Flask API Development**: RESTful endpoints (`/health`, `/upload`, `/summary`, `/forecast`) with proper HTTP methods and status codes
-- **Logging/Metrics**: Structured logging using Python's `logging` module to track API operations and data uploads
-- **Containerization**: Docker-based deployment for reproducible, isolated execution environments
-- **Environment Configuration**: Environment variable management via `.env` files for port configuration
+This project integrates multiple concepts from the course modules.
+The system uses Flask API Development with RESTful endpoints (`/health`, `/upload`, `/summary`, `/forecast`) that implement proper HTTP methods and status codes.
+Structured logging is implemented using Python's `logging` module to track API operations and data uploads.
+The application is containerized with Docker for reproducible, isolated execution environments.
+Environment configuration is managed via `.env` files for port configuration.

 ### Architecture Diagram